joshua19881228/my_blogs/Computer_Vision/my_jumble_of_computer_vision.md

 * [Regularizing neural networks by penalizing confident predictions](https://pan.baidu.com/s/1kUUtxdl)
 * [What you need to know about data augmentation for machine learning](https://cartesianfaith.com/2016/10/06/what-you-need-to-know-about-data-augmentation-for-machine-learning/)
     Plentiful high-quality data is the key to great machine learning models.
 But good data doesn’t grow on trees, and that scarcity can impede the development of a model.
 One way to get around a lack of data is to augment your dataset.
 Smart approaches to programmatic data augmentation can increase the size of your training set 10-fold or more.
 Even better, your model will often be more robust (and prevent overfitting) and can even be simpler due to a better training set.
+* [Guide to deploying deep-learning inference networks and realtime object recognition tutorial for NVIDIA Jetson TX1]

 ## Skills ##